Kennycen/Baruch-UCLA-Website/README.md

 - Thanks to all UCLA at Baruch College members
 - Special thanks to contributors and supporters
 - Built with love for the Chinese culture community
+- Powered by Google Gemini AI for intelligent assistance

 ---